-- "Uniform DIF" → Analogous to scalar NON-invariance - > IRT b_i parameters differ across groups - > Item is systematically more difficult/severe for members of one group, even for persons with the same amount of the theta trait - Example: "I cry a lot" → Would men and women with the same amount of depression have the same expected item response? - "Non-Uniform DIF" → Analogous to metric NON-invariance - > IRT a_i (and possibly b_i) parameters differ across groups - ➤ Item is systematically more related to theta for members of one group → higher discrimination (item "works better") - > Group-related shift in item difficulty is not consistent across the trait - What about residual variance invariance?
-It depends: - Doesn't exist in ML: no estimated error variance (is logit=3.29 or probit=1.00) - Will exist in WLSMV after constraining loadings and thresholds, but not before...
+"Uniform DIF" → Analogous to scalar NON-invariance

+- > IRT bi parameters differ across groups - Item is systematically more difficult/severe for members of one group, even for persons with the same amount of the theta trait - ▷ Example: "I cry a lot" → Would men and women with the same amount of depression have the same expected item response?

+"Non-Uniform DIF" → Analogous to metric NON-invariance

+- > IRT ai (and possibly bi) parameters differ across groups - > Item is systematically more related to theta for members of one group $\rightarrow$ higher discrimination (item "works better") - > Shift in item difficulty is not consistent across theta continuum - What about residual variance invariance?
+It depends: - > Doesn't exist in ML: no estimated error variance (is logit=3.29 or probit=1.00) - > Will exist in WLSMV after constraining loadings and thresholds, but not before...